Leigh Matthews: 1970s

 Though still a teenager, Matthews became one of the most important players in a dominant Hawthorn team in 1971.
 He developed an uncanny ability to win contests, especially near the goals.
-He kicked 43 goals at an average of 1.9 in 1971 and earned his first of fourteen Victorian guernseys, his first of eight Hawthorn Best and Fairest awards, and his first of four playing premiership medallions.
+He kicked 43 goals at an average of 1.9 in 1971 and earned his first of fourteen Victorian guernseys, his first of eight Hawthorn best and fairest awards, and his first of four playing premiership medallions.

 On 17 July 1971, Matthews notoriously felled one of the game's fairest and best rovers, Barry Cable, with an elbow to the head.
-This was the first in a series of occasional violent lapses that punctuated, and ultimately soiled, Matthews' stellar career, culminating in his conviction for criminal assault arising out of an on-field incident in 1985 described below.
+This was the first in a series of occasional violent lapses that punctuated, and ultimately soiled, Matthews' stellar career, culminating in his conviction for criminal assault arising out of an on-field incident in 1985.

-In round two of 1972, Matthews destroyed North Melbourne, for the first of what would end up being many times.
-He kicked 8 goals in the absence of Hudson (who suffered a season ending knee injury the previous week).
-Matthews kicked another six goals against South Melbourne in round 18 and finished the season with 45 goals at 2.1 per game.
-He won his second club best and fairest—before his 21st birthday.
-Matthews made his presence felt early again in 1973 with an amazing 11-goal haul against Essendon in round 3, also amassing 42 possessions in the same game.
+In Round 2 of 1972, Matthews destroyed North Melbourne for the first of what would end up being many times during his playing career.
+He kicked 8 goals in the absence of Hudson (who suffered a season-ending knee injury the previous week).
+Matthews kicked another six goals against South Melbourne in Round 18 and finished the season with 45 goals at 2.1 per game; additionally, he won his second club best and fairest—all this before his 21st birthday.

+Matthews made his presence felt early again in 1973 with an amazing 11-goal haul against Essendon in Round 3, also amassing 42 possessions in the same game.
 The rest of his season was comparatively quiet; however, his total of 51 goals from 19 games was an impressive figure given the increased time he spent in the midfield.
 By 1974, Matthews had become one of the toughest and most damaging players in the game.
 Strong, quick and almost impossible to tackle, Matthews regularly turned matches with brilliant solo efforts.
-Against Collingwood in a semi final Matthews proved the difference with 7 goals from 24 disposals.
+Against Collingwood in a semi-final, Matthews proved the difference with 7 goals from 24 disposals.
 He went on to win his third best and fairest, averaging 21.8 disposals and kicking 52 goals for the season.

 After six seasons in the VFL, Matthews established himself as a superstar of the competition in 1975, winning the Coleman Medal as the League's leading goal kicker, with 67 goals (68 including finals), while averaging 22.9 disposals per game.
 While 67 goals was an unusually low tally, it was a rare result for a non-full forward to lead the competition.
 He started the season brilliantly with 47 goals in the first 12 games, including five bags of 5 or more.
-His 6 goals from 28 kicks in round 9 against Footscray was a highlight.
+His 6 goals from 28 kicks in Round 9 against Footscray was a highlight.
 He was unable to maintain this pace in the second half of the season and could manage only 21 goals in his last 11 appearances.
-Hawthorn made the Grand Final; however, they fell to North Melbourne, with Matthews going goalless on the day.
+Hawthorn made the grand final; however, they fell to North Melbourne, with Matthews going goalless on the day.